The best broker for Swiss investors in 2026

 Brokerage fees are important, but many often forget about currency exchange fees.
 This is the fee you pay for exchanging one currency for another.

-This fee is important because most Swiss investors will invest in foreign products in a foreign currency.
+This fee is essential because most Swiss investors will invest in foreign products in a foreign currency.
 For instance, 80% of my portfolio is in US ETFs in USD.
 So, every time I invest, I need to convert my CHF to USD.

 So, again, we can compare the currency exchange fees for all these brokers.